facebook/react-native-website/website/blog/2022-03-14-an-update-on-the-new-architecture-rollout.md

 We’re happy to share that with 0.68 we were able to:

 - Successfully onboard release work to an internal rotation.
 Much of this is supported by [improved documentation](https://github.com/facebook/react-native/wiki/releases) on the release process which will reduce the bus factor of the release process.
-- Initiated discussions with partners to support a [co-pilot rotation](https://github.com/facebook/react-native/wiki/Release-Roles-and-Responsibilities#release-role-2--release-copilot).
+- Initiated discussions with partners to support a [Copilot rotation](/contributing/release-roles-responsibilities#release-role-2--release-copilot).
 We hope this effort will improve transparency of the process and inform our partners where to invest to support React Native releases and eco-system.
 - [Onboarded several Release Supporters and Testers from the community](https://github.com/reactwg/react-native-releases/discussions/11).
 We had put a call-out for help last half and so many folks stepped up!
 The feedback from our testers and supporters have **helped us fix crucial bugs** and regressions, especially around the new architecture, for the upcoming release.
 Thank you to everyone who signed up and tested out the release!
 If you’d like to join as a release tester or supporter, please sign up here!

 With React Native 0.69 we will continue refining this process, ideally getting partners to provide earlier release signal and onboarding co-pilots.
 As always, [any feedback is more than welcome](https://github.com/reactwg/react-native-releases/discussions).